Creative parenting tips to get your child to go on a walk.

 • A penny on the ground

-The fun that comes with spotting something you’ve been looking for will not only make it fun but will give your child something to look forward to on the walk.
+The fun that comes with spotting something you’ve been looking for will make it fun and give your child something to look forward to on the walk.

 Another way to get your child to go on a walk is to explain the importance of being physically active.
 Remind your child of how important it is for him to make healthy choices, not only regarding the food he puts in his body but how he treats it as well.
 After all, a 30-minute walk can improve blood pressure, reduce the risk of some cancers, and help prevent obesity.

 Lastly, don’t push the issue.
-If nothing you do seems to encourage your child to go on a walk, don’t force it.
-Lead by example or offer a coy reward from the family’s universal wishlist.
-Even if your child doesn’t immediately respond, after a while he’ll see that you’re going to continue to take of yourself and maybe he can earn a prize if he does too.
+If nothing you do encourages your child to go on a walk, don’t force it.
+Lead by example or offer a coy reward from the family’s Wishfinity universal wishlist.
+Even if your child doesn’t immediately respond, after a while, he’ll see that you’re going to continue to take care of yourself, and maybe he can earn a prize if he does, too.